avatar-kaleb/kalebmckelvey-site/blog/to-get-what-you-want-ask-for-it-meeting-two-of-my-role-models-joshua-kennon-and-his-husband-aaron-in-la.md

 ### Asking For What You Want

-It was the first week of the new rotation, and I learned that a two week app-studio happening in Detroit where they were kicking off the new app development.
+It was the first week of the new rotation, and I learned that a two week app-studio was happening in Detroit where they were kicking off the new app development.
 Seeing I wasn't yet on the team when everything was originally scheduled, I wasn't on the team roster.

 I remember vividly meeting with Joe, one of the leaders of the team that rotation and quietly asking him about the app-studio.